fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * **Do not use IWSAMs as the basis for a composition framework.**  You should not write composition frameworks using IWSAMs as the unit of composition.
 Instead, use regular programming with functions and objects for composition, and write helpers to lift leaf types that have IWSAM definitions into your functional-object composition framework.
 See examples above.

+* **Do not give in to type-categorization impulse.**  With IWSAMs, you can happily waste years of your life carefully categorising all the concepts in your codebase.
+Don't do it.
+Throw away the urge to categorise.
+Forget that you can do it.
+It almost certainly isn't helpful to categorise your application code using these.

+* **Do not give in to max-abstraction impulse.**  With IWSAMs and other generic code, you can happily waste even more years of your life max-abstracting out every common bit of code across your codebase.
+Don't do it.
+Throw away the urge to max-abstract just for its own sake.
+Forget that you can do it, and if you try definitely don't use IWSAMs.

-* **If defining IWSAMs, put static members in their own interface.**  Do not mix static and non-static interfaces in IWSAMs.
+* * **If defining IWSAMs, put static members in their own interface.**  Do not mix static and non-static interfaces in IWSAMs.

 * **Go light on the SRTP.**  Some of the changes in this RFC enable nicer SRTP programming.
 Some of the above guidance applies to SRTP - for examplem do not use SRTP as a composition framework.